 Every religion since the dawn of man believes it and only it knows the truth about God.

 But do any of us know for certain that any of these are 100% right, 100% of the time, without a doubt, under all circumstances?

 Short answer: No.

-The double edge sword of belief is that you can choose to believe absolutely anything you want to regardless of truth or evidence.
-You will find validation for your beliefs no matter what.
+The double-edged sword of belief is that you can choose to believe absolutely anything you want to, regardless of truth or evidence.
+You will find validation for your beliefs, no matter what.
 Some people think ghosts are real.
 Others think those people are crazy and stupid.